 Overwhelmed or burned out by dating?
 Here are five (5) steps to help you de-stress.

-Trying to balance work, family, and social life can get really overwhelming at times.
+Trying to balance work, friends, and social life can get really overwhelming at times.
 When you actually find the time and energy to go out on dates, they tend to be disappointing or downright frustrating.
 We’ve all been there.
 Dating can be stressful under these circumstances.
 You may think that dating isn’t as fun as it used to be.
 Or maybe it was never really fun for you.

 The uncertainty, awkward first dates, mixed signals, and miscommunication may make you wonder if it’s even worth it.
 Stress and frustration have their way of manifesting through things you say or do.
 This could be preventing you from connecting with people you’re dating.
 Look for the source.
 If it’s personal or work-related, then this might not be the best time for you to be dating.